emuflight/EmuFlight/docs/development/ParameterGroups.md

 # Parameter Groups

 ## Introduction
-'Parameter Groups' is the name of the pattern that is used in Betaflight to store (and at a later point transfer) firmware configuration data.
+'Parameter Groups' is the name of the pattern that is used in EmuFlightX to store (and at a later point transfer) firmware configuration data.

 With parameter groups, parameters are combined in logical groups (e.g. all the parameters for one particular device / feature go into one parameter group).
 These groups are modelled as data structures in the firmware.